JAMES WALTER SCHILDROTH,

 with 8 ft wide outside deck on south.

-Dynaton Group Office click to see more images.
+Guest House/ Office click to see more images.
+This very small house was built in 2007.

 House on the River, January 4, 2004